-NTA director, Purushottam Khanal revealed the decision at a ceremony celebrating the organization’s 23 anniversary.
-He said, “the authority will soon grant permits to the willing airline companies as per the policies of International Civil Aviation Organisation.
-After they acquire the permits, they will be able to avail the telecom service above 10,000 feet.”
+NTA director, Purushottam Khanal revealed the decision at a ceremony celebrating the organization’s 23rd anniversary.
+He said, “the authority will soon grant permits to the willing airline companies as per the policies of the International Civil Aviation Organisation.
+After they acquire the permits, they will be able to provide telecom service above 10,000 feet in Nepali sky.”

 Check out: Wifi Vs Cellular Data Internet

 NTA’s spokesperson Santosh Poudel added, “granting permission to use telecom services under 10,000 feet would cause disturbances due to frequency interference on the ground around the country.”

 Any airline company that is willing to avail of the service shall apply to NTA.
 Whereas they must also get approval from CAAN.
 So far NTA has granted permission to three airliners after discussion with CAAN and other bodies under the Ministry of Information and Technology.

 NTA director Ambar Sthapit shed light on how they are planning to cater telecom service on flights.
 He said, “Airline companies will have a Picocell installed on planes from their respective countries.
 Picocells will work as 4G base stations.
 The Base Transceiver Station (BTS) is operational with a transmission link connection via a satellite.
 This would also mean, whichever country the plane is from, it will use the very country’s telecom service.”
 Do read: 3G vs 4G mobile network; which one to prefer?

 He further added, “The service means foreign telecommunication companies will be operating in our sky.
 This is why foreign companies were asking for permission.”